Joe Mangrum

-Joe Mangrum (born February 10, 1969) is an installation and multiple-medium artist who is particularly known for his large-scale colored sand paintings.
+Joe Mangrum (born February 10, 1969) is an installation and multiple artist who is particularly known for his large-scale colored sand paintings.
 He resides in New York City.
-Using a wide spectrum of components, his work often includes organic materials, such as flowers, food and sand, in addition to deconstructed computer parts, auto-parts and a multitude of found and collected objects.
+Using a wide spectrum of components, his work often includes organic materials, such as flowers, food and sand, in addition to deconstructed computer parts, auto parts and a multitude of found and collected objects.
 His installations often include mandala-like forms, pyramids, maps, grids and mushroom clouds and the Ouroboros.

 Early life and education

 Joe Mangrum was born in Florissant, Missouri, near St. Louis.
 He started taking oil painting lessons when he was 8.
 At age 16 he won a trip to India, in an art competition sponsored by the Asia Society.
 His entry in the contest was a painting which portrayed a series of baskets representing his limited knowledge of India.
 The trip sparked an interest in travel and multicultural influences.
 Mangrum attended The School of the Art Institute of Chicago (SAIC) and received his Bachelor of Fine Arts degree in 1991.
-His focus of study was on painting and photography, though after art school he began to expand his work into site-specific, environmental and ephemeral installations.
+His focus of study was on painting and photography, though, after art school, he began to expand his work into site-specific, environmental and ephemeral installations.